Padres punch ticket to NLCS: player reactions

 “I’m sure he hasn’t processed it either,” said the Padres Catcher, in regards to his brother turned contender.
 “My family is definitely the one trying to process it and figure out which emotions it’s going to be because this is big.”

-The NDLS best-of-seven series starts on Tuesday, Oct.
+The NLCS best-of-seven series starts on Tuesday, Oct.
 18 at Petco Park in San Diego with a first pitch time scheduled for 5:03 p.m. local time.